Knitting Pattern: Betty

 DIRECTIONS

 Using the Old Norwegian Cast-on and your smaller needles, cast on 96 stitches.
-Place a stitch marker to denote the beginning of the round and join to work in the round, ensuring not to twist.
-Note: The 10-stitch cables cinch in the hat quite a bit, so your hat will seem quite large until you start working the 4/2/4 RPC.
+Place a stitch marker to denote the BOR and join to work in the round, ensuring not to twist.
+Note: The 10-stitch cables cinch in the hat quite a bit, so your hat will seem quite large until you work the 4/2/4 RPC.

 BRIM